khushi706-g/parametric-curve-fitting/README.md

 }
 $$

+These values satisfy the parameter constraints specified in the assignment and produce a curve that closely matches the supplied dataset.

 ---

-# Assignment Reference
+## Assignment Reference

-This project is based on the **Research and Development / AI Assignment**.
+This project is based on the **Research and Development / AI Assignment** provided for the parametric curve parameter estimation problem.

-The assignment specifies:

-* The parametric curve
-* Unknown parameters $\theta$, $M$, and $X$
-* Parameter ranges
-* The supplied `xy_data.csv`
-* L1-distance-based evaluation
-* Explanation of the complete solution
-* Code / GitHub submission

-The assignment also states that the required final result is the values of the unknown variables, while additional mathematical and coding work used to estimate them is an advantage.
+The assignment specifies the parametric equations, unknown parameters, parameter ranges, dataset, and evaluation criteria.